Clustering multivariate functional data using unsupervised binary trees: Model and methodology

 The condition that $\{\phi_j\}_{j \geq 1}$ is an orthonormal basis is not really necessary; it just allows us to write some technical conditions in a simpler way.
-Note that our assumptions imply $\sum_{j \geq 1}^{}\Var(\xi_j) < \infty$ and thus $\EE{\normH{X}^2} < \infty$.
-Note also that the definition of the processes $X$ \eqref{eq:mixture_curve} does not require us to know the basis $\{\phi_j\}_{j\geq 1}$.
+Our assumptions imply that $\sum_{j \geq 1}^{}\Var(\xi_j) < \infty$ and thus $\EE\left({\normH{X}^2}\right) < \infty$.
+The definition of the processes $X$ \eqref{eq:mixture_curve} does not require us to know the basis $\{\phi_j\}_{j\geq 1}$.
 However, for inference purposes, one needs to consider a representation in a workable basis.
 The following result presents the relationship between the two representations.

 \begin{lemma} Let $X$ be defined as in \eqref{eq:mixture_curve} for some orthonormal basis $\{\phi_j\}_{j \geq 1}$.
 Let $\{\psi_j\}_{j \geq 1}$ be another orthonormal basis in $\setH$ and consider

 Then